I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPercutaneous lumbar discectomy is a technique by which disc decompression is accomplished by the physical removal of disc material rather than its ablation.
-Originally, PLD was performed manually.
-This technique has been replaced with automated devices that involve placement of a probe within the intervertebral disc and aspiration of disc material using a suction cutting device.
+DESCRIPTIONTraditionally, discectomy and microdiscectomy are performed manually through an open incision.
+Percutaneous discectomy describes techniques by which disc decompression is accomplished by the physical removal of disc material rather than its ablation.
+These techniques have been modified by the use of automated devices that involve placement of a probe within the intervertebral disc and aspiration of disc material using a suction cutting device.
+Removal of disc herniations under endoscopic visualization is also being investigated.

 Endoscopic discectomy is considered investigational as a technique of intervertebral disc decompression in patients with back pain and/or radiculopathy related to disc herniation in the lumbar, thoracic, or cervical spine.